teddynted/website-content/content/blog/aws-lambda-layers.md

 ```

-Let's Head over to the <a href="https://console.aws.amazon.com/iam/home?#/users/admin?section=security_credentials" target="_blank">IAM</a> to create an access key, This will be required when configuring AWS CLI.
+Let's Head over to the <a class="markdown-link" href="https://console.aws.amazon.com/iam/home?#/users/admin?section=security_credentials" target="_blank">IAM</a> to create an access key, This will be required when configuring AWS CLI.

 Configure AWS CLI by running this command: